RAPIDS Installation Guide

 Environment Setup

 For most installations, you will need a Conda or Docker environments installed for RAPIDS.
 Note, these examples are structured for installing on Ubuntu.
-Please modify appropriately for CentOS / Rocky Linux.
+Please modify appropriately for Rocky Linux.
 Windows 11 has a WSL2 specific install.

 Conda

-Below is a quick installation guide using miniconda.
+Below is an installation guide using miniforge.

 2. Customize Conda and Run the Install.
 Use the terminal window to finish installation.
 Note, we recommend enabling conda-init